Q. Can Exl-Plan be used

 (illustrated below).

-Here is more detailed information about running
+The following detailed information about running Exl-Plan's macros is

-Exl-Plan's macros with Excel 2007:
+mainly aimed to users with Excel 2007:

 The above procedure for running Exl-Plan's macros